sinhasaumya/sinhasaumya.github.io/_posts/2020-05-23-covid-19-tracker.md

 ---
 date: 2020-05-23
-excerpt: "Visualization of COVID-19 cases across the globe"
+excerpt: "Tracking spread of the COVID-19 pandemic across the world.
+Data cleaning using R and visualization using Tableau."
 header: ~
 tags:
   - tableau